Ryokichi Minobe: Governor of Tokyo

-In 1971, Minobe won re-election, defeating LDP candidate Akira Hatano.
-He was re-elected for a third term in 1975, with the backing of the Socialists, Communists, and Komeito.
-(His defeated rival, LDP candidate Shintarō Ishihara, later served as a cabinet minister and eventually won the Tokyo governorship in the 1999 election.)
+In 1971, Minobe won re-election, defeating LDP candidate Akira Hatano by a huge margin.
+He was re-elected for a third term in 1975, with the backing of the Socialists, Communists, and Komeito; defeating LDP candidate Shintarō Ishihara, whom Minobe described as a fascist and whose right-wing views on various issues did not endear him to much of the LDP.
+Ishihara would, however, later serve as a cabinet minister and eventually win the Tokyo governorship in the 1999 election.

 The LDP-controlled national government under Kakuei Tanaka mimicked some of Minobe's socialist policies in Tokyo, including free health care for the elderly and for children with cancer, in an attempt to ride the public popularity of these programs.

 Japan's left wing lost popularity in the 1970s due to the 1973 oil crisis, growing criticism of welfare programs, and difficulty in completing public works projects.
 Minobe was narrowly re-elected in 1975, but his coalition lost control of the Tokyo metropolitan assembly in 1977.

+Tokyo was also adversely affected by a negative national economic situation.
+Struggling with a large deficit (that had more than doubled between 1973 and 1978) and close to insolvency, Tokyo was bailed out by the national government in 1978.
+According to one journal, had the bailout not been given it “would have meant the Home Affairs Ministry taking control of Tokyo’s finances and probably forcing large cutbacks in spending.”
+Minobe blamed Tokyo’s deficit on factors like a lack of autonomy and inflation, while Home Affairs officials pointed to Minobe’s expenditures as being the cause of much of the deficit.
+In the end, an austerity plan was announced by Minobe, including rises in tuition, a wage decrease for management officials, a ban on chauffeur-driven cars for city officials, and a one-year pay increase pause for city workers, but ruled out cutting welfare spending.

 Many of Minobe's policies toward Chongryon, the Zainichi Korean group affiliated with North Korea were later undone by Ishihara in the aftermath of the revelation of North Korean abductions of Japanese.